By Alane Archer, ND, CNC

 Melatonin can help modulate immune function.
 One study showed that it could help reduce the cytokines activity which diminishes inflammatory cytokines.

 Melatonin levels reduce as you age which may explain why so many adults and senior citizens have trouble sleeping and are more vulnerable to disease.
+Should you take melatonin?
+Could your sleep disturbance be from an underlying adrenal and / or hormone imbalance?
+Let’s find out!

 Consider hormone and adrenal testing.
 The levels must be optimal for YOU to sleep and feel YOUR best!